 Flash Type: Red Glow IR

-Day pictures from the Core Low Glow have average color (it is a bit dull) and average clarity.
+Day pictures from the Core Low Glow game trail camera have average color (it is a bit dull) and average clarity.
 The Core seems to stop motion fairly well (minimal blurring).
 In general, day pictures lack pop and we would rate as average.

 Night pictures have more "white noise" than we would normally expect from a red glow trail camera and offer average clarity.
 Flash range is also average and overall we consider these night photos to be average or slightly above average.